Detach a volume

 OpenStack Terminal Client

-To detach a volume using the OpenStack terminal client, follow these steps:
+To detach a volume using the OpenStack Terminal Client

 • Run this command: openstack server list, save the name of the instance to which the volume you want to extend is connected.